7 Best Rewards Credit Cards in Singapore (2024): Citibank, OCBC, DBS & More

 How many UOB reward points can I earn with the UOB Preferred Platinum Card?

-The UOB Preferred Platinum Card offers up to 10 rewards points for every $5 (2 miles for every $1) spent on selected online shopping, online entertainment (including food delivery and ticketing) and mobile contactless payments.
-Ride hailing credits are, however, not eligible.
-You can check out the UOB Preferred Platinum Card’s full terms and conditions for a complete list of eligible transactions.
+The UOB Preferred Platinum Card offers up to 10 rewards points for every $5 (2 miles for every $1) spent on selected online shopping, online entertainment (including food delivery and ticketing) and mobile contactless payments—note that they have to be mobile contactless and not just contactless to count.

 There is a bonus cap of 2,000 points per calendar month, which means you can only enjoy their preferential earn rate on a maximum of $1,000 worth of spending each month.

-Another benefits of the UOB Preferred Platinum Card is its fuel savings—up to 20% savings at SPC and up to 13.6% at Shell.
+Another benefits of the UOB Preferred Platinum Card is its fuel savings—up to 15% savings at SPC and up to 14% at Shell.

 What can I redeem UOB reward points for?

 The UOB rewards catalogue is one of the most sought-after rewards programmes out there, letting you redeem points for spa vouchers, Dyson vouchers and dining vouchers at “atas” restaurants like Les Amis.
-And like DBS and Citibank, UOB also lets you redeem points to purchase Apple products.

 When do UOB reward points expire?

 UOB reward points expire 2 years after the quarter in which they were earned.
-So if you earned points in Jan and Feb 2023, these points will expire 2 years after 31 Mar 2023.
+So if you earned points in Jan and Feb 2024, these points will expire 2 years after 31 Mar 2024.

 What are the UOB Preferred Platinum Card’s income requirements?

-Like the other cards on this list, the UOB Preferred Platinum Card is a good entry level credit card.
+Like the other cards on this list, the UOB Preferred Platinum Card is a good entry-level credit card.
 For Singaporeans and PRs, the minimum income requirement is $30,000 a year.
 This increases to $40,000 for non-Singaporeans.

 Back to top